Bounds for Algebraic Gossip on Graphs: Algebraic Gossip on Arbitrary Graphs

 \begin{theorem_main}[restated] For the asynchronous time model and for any graph $G$ of size $n$ with maximum degree $\Delta$, the stopping time of algebraic gossip is $O(\Delta n)$ rounds both in expectation and with high probability. \end{theorem_main}

 \begin{proof} Consider an arbitrary graph $G$ of size $n$ with a maximum degree $\Delta$ and a vertex $v$.
-First, let us perform a (Breath First Search) BFS on $G$ starting at $v$.
-The search results with a directed shortest path spanning tree $G_v$, rooted at $v$ where each node has a single edge toward it parent in the tree (except the root $v$).
-In the analysis we will only consider messages that sent on the edges of the spanning tree in the direction toward $v$, i.e., we ignore all messages received from non tree edges or in the opposite direction (see Fig. \ref{fig:reduction_to_queues} (b)).
+We pick any spanning tree rooted at $v$ and will only consider messages that are sent from the tree edges towards v, i.e., we ignore all messages received from non-tree edges or in the opposite direction (see Fig. \ref{fig:reduction_to_queues} (b)).

-Now, let us concentrate on the information flow towards the node $v$ from all other nodes.
+Now, let us concentrate on the information flow towards node $v$ from all other nodes.
 As in the proof of Theorem \ref{thm:ring_is_linear}, we will define a queuing system with a queue at each node (see Fig. \ref{fig:reduction_to_queues} (c)).
 The following lemma shows that we can model the service time at each queue as an exponential random variable with parameter $\mu=p$.

 Let $G_v$ be a tree of size $n$ rooted by node $v$.
 Let $\mathcal{N}(G_v, \mathcal{S})$ be a network of $n$ queues where for each node $u$ in $G_v$ there is a queue and the queue output is connected to the input of the queue corresponding to the parent of $u$ in $G_v$.
 In addition, each queue is of infinite size and initially has one customer in the queue (see Fig. \ref{fig:reduction_to_queues}) (c)).
 The servers of all the queues work with a service time distributed as $\mathcal{S}$.
 Let $T(G_v, \mathcal{S})$ be the random time by which all the $n$ customers in $\mathcal{N}(G_v, \mathcal{S})$ arrive to the queue of $v$ (we assume $v$ does not serve the customers).